port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/api/api.md

 Since Port API is a generic interface, anything that can be done with Port is possible through the API, for example:

-- Create entities in a script;
+- Update the software catalog using a script;
-- Import entities from a CSV file
+- Import your existing asset inventory from a CSV file;
 - Integrate Port with your custom CI/CD;
-- Report the status of a running CI job;
+- Report the status of a running **CI job**;
-- Update the software catalog about a new build version for a microservice;
+- Update the software catalog about a new **build version** for a **microservice**;
-- Get existing entities.
+- Get existing data from your software catalog.

 ## Get API Token